saitradi/heart-disease-prediction-xai-fairness/README.md

 ![Fairness Analysis](figures/fairness_analysis.png)

 The subgroup analysis showed strong performance for both groups.
 Female patients had slightly lower recall for the positive class, while male patients had more false positives.
 However, due to the small number of female positive cases, these differences should be interpreted with caution.

+This highlights the importance of carefully evaluating model performance across demographic groups in healthcare applications.

 ---